learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-05-12-shiitake-inocoluation-party.markdown

 tags: [ mushroom, shiitake, oyster, inoculation]
 ---

-A small group ... and it was raining ... but we had lots of fun!
+A small group gathered ... and it was raining ... but we had lots of fun!

 {% include youtubeplayer.html id="JvwVjbf5-wM" %}